Skip to navigation Skip to content

 Basic Amount

-Code gross amount as indicated on Notice of Grant or official pension statement.
+Code the gross amount as shown on the Notice of Grant or official pension statement.

 • The pension supplement and special contribution are considered part of the main payment and added to the Basic Amount: field.